On some graph densities in locally dense graphs: Preliminaries

-such that $(Y_i)_{i\in F}$ and $(X_{i;F})_{i\in F}$ are identically distributed over $V^{F}$ for all $F\in\FF$. \end{theorem}
+such that $(Y_i)_{i\in F}$ and $\X_F$ are identically distributed over $V^{F}$ for all $F\in\FF$. \end{theorem}

-Before getting into the proof, let us discuss how Theorem \ref{thm:tree_entropy} relates to the classical Cauchy--Schwarz inequality.
+Let us discuss how Theorem \ref{thm:tree_entropy} relates to the classical Cauchy--Schwarz inequality.
 For a simple example, let $V=V(G)$ be the vertex set of a graph $G$, and let $(X,Y)$ and $(Y',Z)$ be two uniform random labelled edges.
-Since the distribution of $Y$ and $Y'$ are identical, Theorem \ref{thm:tree_entropy} implies that there exists $(X_1,X_2,X_3)$ with entropy
+Since the distributions of $Y$ and $Y'$ are identical, Theorem \ref{thm:tree_entropy} implies that there exists $(X_1,X_2,X_3)$ with entropy